 Masturbation doesn’t have to be a difficult topic to talk about with your kids.
 Small children, especially, may not even understand what masturbation means.
 They just know that touching themselves feels good.
 This is often the easiest time to broach the subject if you ask me.
 The video above provides scripting for this talk with your child.
-It is just one excerpt from our Talking THE Talk Together e-course designed to guide parents and their 9-12 year olds through the sex talk together.
+It is just one except from our Talking THE Talk Together e-course designed to guide parents and their 9-12 year old kid through the sex talk together.

 With younger children, parents can acknowledge that the touching is happening by saying something like, “I totally understand your body feels good.”
 Then parents can suggest that kind of touching be done in private and, if kids want to do it, they should go to their rooms to be alone.

 For a child under age 8, the talk might revolve around self-touching.
 This is vastly different than masturbating for sexual pleasure (which involves hormones, fantasy, and sexual awareness).
 Often times young children may touch themselves to self-soothe or relax.
 Pre-school teachers around the globe have had to tell parents their children had their hand in their pants during nap time 🥴.
 This is more times than not an innocent, sex-less act of self-exploration.
 To know what to keep an eye out for sexual abuse click here.

 When it comes to older children and masturbation, parents will want to continue to emphasize that touching oneself is natural and normal, not dirty.
 As children enter puberty and sex is more on the brain, masturbation can be discussed as a safer sex option, and a way to learn more about one’s body.
 Simply put, when kids are touching themselves, it’s an opportunity for parents to teach them in a non-judgemental way that our bodies are capable of much more than just reproduction.

 1. Talk about it earlier, rather than later